 - Application for a Death Certificate (Spanish)

-Burial permits are issued by the Health Department and are required before any disposition of human remains can take place.
-Dispositions that can be authorized include:
+Burial permits are issued by Madera County Department of Public Health and are required before any disposition of human remains can take place.
+Disposition authorizations include:

 - Cremation/Placement of urn at a private residence

 - Disinterment and re-interment with a different disposition

 Most of the time, dispositions are decided upon, authorized, and finalized at the time of death when a death certificate is filed with the Department of Public Health.
 In some cases, however, circumstances arise after the initial documentation has been processed that requires a change in the original disposition.
 Changes can be authorized at the Department of Public Health by the responsible family member presenting a copy of the original burial permit, or if that document is unavailable, a certified copy of the death certificate.
 There is a $12.00 charge for issuing burial permits and no appointment is necessary within normal business hours.

 For more information or instructions concerning your particular situation, please call the Vital Statistics section of the Madera County Department of Public Health at (559) 675-7893 or 1-800-427-6897.

 Registering Out-of-Hospital Births